 - 'Matterhorn': This is a good choice for a pure white amaryllis.
 The throats are yellow-green.

 When the flowers fade, cut the flower stalk back to just above the bulb.
 Keep watering the plant until it goes dormant in the fall.
 You can move the amaryllis outdoors for the summer, placing it in a part-shade location.

 Amaryllis bulbs will produce small side bulbs similar to the way daffodils multiply.
 You can carefully remove these bulbils and pot them up to produce more plants once it has gone dormant and the blooms have died—typically late winter to early spring for outdoor plants, and the fall for indoor plants.
 Give them a few seasons of growth before expecting flowers.
+Here's how: